ennovyhs-ops/stocks/readme.md

 ## Usage
-Enter up to 3 stock tickers separated by commas and a benchmark index.
+Enter a stock ticker separated and a benchmark index.

-Click Analyze to fetch live data and compute results.
+Click Analyze to fetch latest data and compute results.

 The page displays a summary of component scores and recommended option plays.